What is fee-only financial planning?

 How often do you meet with your clients?

 Initially, we begin our working relationship with 1 – 3 financial exploration meetings to develop your financial plan, followed by 3 – 5 advanced financial planning meetings to implement your plan.
 For more complex financial situations, we will hold additional meetings as needed.
-Once these meetings are complete and your plan is implemented, we will meet at as often as you need, at least annually, to review your progress.
+Once these meetings are complete and your plan is implemented, we will meet as often as you need, at least annually, to review your progress.

 Can you help me with charitable giving strategies?